 Christianity: Anatolia played an important role in the early development of Christianity.
 The apostle Paul, born in Tarsus in southern Turkey around 1 AD, traveled through the region, then a part of the Roman Empire, spreading Christian teachings.
-In Antioch (near the modern-day southern city of Antakya), Roman rulers first used the term "Christians" to refer to followers of Jesus.
+In Antioch (near the modernday southern city of Antakya), Roman rulers first used the term "Christians" to refer to followers of Jesus.

 Prior to the Roman Empire's 4th-century adoption of Christianity (see p.
 4 of History and Myth), Christians who refused to make sacrifices to the Roman emperor were persecuted.
-Of note, Armenians in eastern Anatolia were among the earliest non-Jews to accept the new religion (Photo: The interior of Istanbul's Hagia Sophia, originally built as a Christian church in 537 then converted to an Islamic mosque in 1453 and a museum in 1935).
+Of note, Armenians in eastern Anatolia were among the earliest non-Jews to accept the new religion.